nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to recommend friends who play a game of `GAME_ID`, who are free during `HOUR` in `DAY`.
-2. gitGud displays a list of friends free to play during the time specified, sorted by the friends' skill at game of `GAME_ID` and  informs user of successful recommendation of friends.
+2. gitGud displays a list of friends free to play with during the time specified, sorted by the friends' skill for the game with `GAME_ID` and  informs user of successful recommendation of friends.

    Use case ends.